9 Great Places to Sample NZ Craft Beer

 New Zealand has to be one of those places where one can live the good life on a short visit.
 The landscapes are mind-blowing, the local produce is plentiful, and the wines from Marlborough and Hawkes Bay are world-beaters.
 Now, one can add NZ craft beer to the list of fine things.
 Alcohol is not just a means for me to get high; if you hold the same view, you’ll appreciate this list.

 These were the places where I sampled NZ craft beer during my working holiday.
 If you asked me to rate them, I honestly can’t.
 I didn’t have a single bad experience at any of these places, and I am confident the beers won’t disappoint you as long as you’re adventurous.

 Auckland: Brothers Beer

 Set among some warehouse-like buildings just west of Auckland’s CBD, it’s a good introduction if you’ve just arrived.
-There are 18 taps and 200 bottled beers from around the country and beyond to choose from.
+There are 18 taps and 200 bottled beers from around the country and beyond to choose.

 Address: 90 Wellesley St W, Auckland 1010